ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The URL to which a response can be posted.

 status (required, string):
 : The status of this challenge.
-Possible values are: "pending", "processing", "valid", and "invalid".
-(See {{status-changes}})
+Possible values are "pending", "processing", "valid", and "invalid" (see {{status-changes}}).

 validated (optional, string):
-: The time at which the server validated this challenge, encoded in the format specified in RFC 3339 {{RFC3339}}.
+: The time at which the server validated this challenge, encoded in the format specified in {{RFC3339}}.
 This field is REQUIRED if the "status" field is "valid".

 error (optional, object):